Why didn’t I receive the OTP email when I tried to register?

 Alateen meetings in the Mobile App are for young people aged 13 to 18 who have been affected by someone else’s drinking.
 Teens are invited to share experience, strength, and hope with other teens.

 Alateen meetings in the Mobile App are moderated by the World Service Office.
-The meetings are available only to Alateens who reside in the United States (including Puerto Rico), Canada and Bermuda, commonly referred to as the World Service Conference Structure.
+The meetings are available only to Alateens worldwide.
 At this time, the Al‑Anon Family Groups Mobile App is the only place where permanent electronic Alateen groups meet.
+These meetings are only conducted in English.

 On which platforms can I access the app?
 How can I access the Al‑Anon Family Groups mobile app?